ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 ![Global DNSSEC Deployment](global-dnssec-deployment.png)

-The global response to the Kaminsky disclosure in the technical communitiy provided the political impetus required for the deployment of DNSSEC in the root zone, a project that ultimately concluded in 2010 as a partnership between [ICANN](https://icann.org), [VeriSign](https://verisign.com) and the [US Department of Commerce
+The global response to the Kaminsky disclosure in the technical community provided the political impetus required for the deployment of DNSSEC in the root zone, a project that ultimately concluded in 2010 as a partnership between [ICANN](https://icann.org), [VeriSign](https://verisign.com) and the [US Department of Commerce